MrDopey/webscrape-to-wikijs/README.md

   - Alternative: "Content Manager" also works but is rarely used

 **OAuth2:**
-- **Default Scope**: `https://www.googleapis.com/auth/drive.file` (automatically used by the tool)
+- **Required Scope**: `https://www.googleapis.com/auth/drive` (automatically used by the tool)
-  - Only allows creating/reading/deleting files the app creates
-  - Most secure option for PDF processing
+  - Full Drive access - allows reading existing files and creating temporary files
-  - Does NOT grant access to your existing Drive files
+  - Required to read PDFs and Google Docs from your Drive
+  - Required to create temporary files for PDF conversion
   - No configuration needed - this scope is used by default
-- **Alternative**: `https://www.googleapis.com/auth/drive` (full access - not recommended, requires code changes)

 **Without Write Access:**
 - PDF conversion will fail and fall back to basic text extraction (lower quality)